|

-For the previous decade, I was a Principal Engineer at
+I was previously a Principal Engineer at

 VMware,